An all-magnonic neuron with tunable fading memory: Materials and Methods

 \subsection{Calculation of the nonlinear frequency shift}

 To calculate the nonlinear frequency shift and magnon dispersion relation in Ga:YIG, we use the Hamiltonian framework for nonlinear magnon theory \cite{patton.2010.hamiltonian}.
-This approach provides not only the linear dispersion relation, but also the coefficients for both self- and cross-nonlinear frequency shifts required to determine the modified dispersion at finite amplitudes.
+This approach provides not only the linear dispersion relation, but also the coefficients for both nonlinear frequency self- and cross-shifts required to determine the modified dispersion at finite amplitudes.